Shore Line Trolley Museum: History

-The museum was incorporated in August 1945 as the Branford Electric Railway Association (BERA), a non-profit historical and educational institution.
+The museum was incorporated on August 13, 1945, as the nonprofit Branford Electric Railway Association (BERA), dedicated to both the preservation of streetcars and the opening and operation of a museum railroad.
+The BERA was founded by three members: Malcom G. Greenaway, a teacher at the Bulkeley School who served as president between 1947 and 1948, Charles F Munger, Jr, a bank teller who served as treasurer, and Wadsworth G. Filer of Simsbury.
+Its first streetcar was donated by the Five Mile Beach Electric Railway in New Jersey.
 The Connecticut Company (or ConnCo), which operated most of the streetcar lines in the state of Connecticut, had been making plans since the early 1930s to abandon its "F" route, cutting it back in stages from its long-time terminus of Stony Creek until by April 1946 it ended in front of the post office in Short Beach, its original terminus when the line was opened for service on 31 July 1900.
-The last revenue car to operate under ConnCo auspices left Short Beach shortly after midnight on March 8, 1947, at which time BERA took possession of the remaining 1.5 mi portion of the line on private right-of-way between East Haven and Short Beach.
-Over the following year the museum moved virtually its entire collection at the time, including a number of just-retired ConnCo streetcars, onto its property via the existing and still-electrified track connection with Connecticut Company.